Michigan's former governor and health director charged in Flint water crisis

 Snyder, a Republican who has been out of office for two years, was governor when the city of some 100,000 residents was under the control of a state-appointed manager in 2014.
 He was succeeded by Governor Gretchen Whitmer, a Democrat.

-The former Wayne County prosecutor appointed in 2016 to lead the state’s investigation of the matter said then that he was looking to determine whether any officials who signed off on the change in the water system had acted criminally.

-On Wednesday, the office of the state attorney general, Dana Nessel, also a Democrat, said the findings of that inquiry would be announced at a news conference on Thursday, along with Michigan Solicitor General Fadwa Hammoud and Wayne County Prosecutor Kym Worthy.
+The date of the misdemeanor offenses in charging documents filed against Snyder and posted online was listed as April 25, 2014, the day the city switched water systems.
+Each of the two counts carries a maximum penalty of a year in jail and a $1,000 fine.

-Snyder has repeatedly apologized for the state’s poor handling of the crisis, but his lawyer, Brian Lennon, has said any prosecution of the former governor would be politically motivated.
+Snyder has repeatedly apologized for the state’s poor handling of the crisis.
+His lawyer, Brian Lennon, alleged that the prosecution of his former client was politically motivated.

-“It is outrageous to think any criminal charges would be filed against Governor Snyder.
-Any charges would be meritless,” Snyder said in a statement the day before the case was filed.

-Nessel’s office declined to comment on the case ahead of Thursday’s news conference.
+“These unjustified allegations do nothing to resolve a painful chapter in the history of our state,” Lennon said in a statement.
+“We are confident Gov. Snyder will be fully exonerated if this flimsy case goes to trial.”

 Reporting by Daniel Trotta, Brendan O’Brien, Ben Klayman and Nathan Layne; additional reporting and writing by Steve Gorman; editing by Jonathan Oatis